Terms & Conditions

 (a) co-operate with the Supplier in all matters relating to the Services;

-(d) provide the Supplier with such information and materials as the Supplier may reasonably require to perform the Services, and ensure that such information is accurate in all material respects; and
+(d) provide the Supplier with such information and materials as the Supplier may reasonably require to perform the Services, and ensure that such information is accurate in all material respects;

-(e) obtain and maintain all necessary licences, permissions and consents which may be required for the Services before the date on which the Services are to start.
+(e) obtain and maintain all necessary licences, permissions and consents which may be required for the Services before the date on which the Services are to start;

 5.5 If the Supplier’s performance of any of its obligations in respect of the Services is prevented or delayed due to a Customer Default: